alphagov/datagovuk_find/README.md

 First run `bin/setup` to bundle, etc. Then run `rails s`.

+## Deployment

+You can track the deployments on travis - https://travis-ci.org/alphagov/datagovuk_find.

+### Staging

+To deploy to staging merge a PR into master.

+Test that your changes are working here - https://staging.data.gov.uk before releasing to Production.

+### Production

+To deploy to production you need to tag the release, the tag needs to be in this format - `v9.9.9` where 9 is a number and the leading `v` is required.
+E.g. `v0.1.11` is valid, `0.1.11` is not.

 ## Developing against production elasticsearch

 Grab the full URL (including HTTP Basic username and password) from the paas.